PAMepi/PAMepi_models_dashboard/README.md

 # PAMepi Dashboard

-This directory was created in order to predict the evolution of an epidemic through the SIR, SIHR and SIM epidemiological models.
+This directory contains code of a dashboard used to explore and compare epidemiological models aiming to predict the evolution of an epidemic.

 ## Current Frontend